Old Elbe Tunnel

 The combination of historical significance, special architectural features and the opportunity to cross under the Elbe in an unusual way is what makes the tunnel so appealing.

 Tip: Combine a visit to the Old Elbe Tunnel with a detour to the viewing platform in Steinwerder.
-From there, you have an excellent view of the Hamburg skyline and the harbour - especially at sunset.
+From there, you have an excellent view of the Hamburg skyline and the harbour - especially at sunset

 What Hamburg still has to offer

-Hamburg Fair
+22767 Hamburg

 The Shepherd Village - Adventure Living at the Wildlife Park in the Lüneburg Heath